MithilRocks/imdb-fast-api/README.md

 Finally visit `http://127.0.0.1:8000/docs`

 ### Step 4: Authentication
 As per the project requirements, the application requires authentication before accessing the endpoints.
-Click the green Authorize button on top right and enter username `user` and password `password`.
+Click the green Authorize button on top right and enter username and password

-**The application is ready to test!**

-*Note*: Use preexisting **commodity id 15** to get started with the testing of the application right away.
+For admin user, username is admin and password is admin For general user, username is mithilbhoras and password is mithil